scrymastic/edr-server/README.md

 # EDR Server

-EDR Server is a simple Endpoint Detection and Response (EDR) system designed to monitor, detect, and respond to threats on network endpoints.
+EDR Server is a comprehensive (simple for now) Endpoint Detection and Response (EDR) system designed to monitor, detect, and respond to threats on network endpoints.
 It aims to provide real-time security against malware, ransomware, and other cyber threats, ensuring the integrity and security of networked devices.

 ## Features